Tokenization, Cost, and Linguistic Inequality

 This means that even when two phrases have the "same meaning," they can look totally different to a computer, making it really hard to treat them as equals.

-Instead of seeing a string of bytes, LLMs see tokens, which are learned symbols representing everything from full words to small fragments of script.
-Most tokenizers used in modern LLMs are subword tokenizers.
+Instead of seeing a string of bytes, LLMs see tokens, which are learned symbols via an approach called Byte Pair Encoding representing everything from full words to small fragments of script.
+BPE learns a token from a training corpus by starting with an initial set of possible characters, and then repeatedly merging the most common pair of tokens into a new token that is added to its growing vocabulary tokenizers used in modern LLMs are subword tokenizers.
 They try to balance compression and flexibility by assigning tokens to the most frequent reusable chunks of text.
-When that works well, tokens line up reasonably closely with meaningful units.
+(Gage, 1995) When that works well, tokens line up reasonably closely with meaningful units.
 When it works poorly, text gets broken into many smaller and less useful pieces.

 For example, the tokenizer o200k_base (used in ChatGPT 5.x) breaks the same sentence into very different pieces depending on the language: